swalehmwadime/IOT-Robotics-projects/README.md

 # IoT Arduino Sample Projects

-This repository contains sample Arduino projects for IoT applications using Wokwi, Arduino, and various components.
+This repository contains sample Arduino projects for IoT applications using <a href='https://wokwi.com/'>Wokwi</a> , Arduino, and various components.
 Each project is designed to help you understand and experiment with different aspects of IoT development.

 ## Project 1: LED Blink